dmdqy/pathermo/README.md

 ## Usage
-pgthermo takes SMILES of a molecule or radical as input, and returns the gas-phase data of standard enthalpy of formation.
+pathermo takes the SMILES of a molecule or radical as input, and returns the gas-phase data of standard enthalpy of formation (kcal/mol).
 ```
    >> from pathermo.properties import Hf
    >> Hf("C1CCCCC1")
    -29.58
 ```
-If returns ```None```, it means the primary_groups file is missing one or more groups for your input molecule.
+If it returns ```None```, it means the group_values file is missing one or more groups for your input molecule.

-Optional flag: to see what groups are missing for an unsupported molecule, add the ```return_missing_groups = True ``` flag.
+Optional flag: to find out what groups are missing for an unsupported molecule, add the ```return_missing_groups = True ``` flag.
 It will return a list of missing groups if the molecule is unsupported.
 ```
    >> Hf("C#CO", return_missing_groups = True)
    ['CT 1 H', 'CT 1 O', 'O 2 CT H']
 ```

-In rare cases where a molecules is entirely made of groups that are not independent, it will return ```None``` and the ```return_missing_groups = True ``` flag won't take effect.
-In such special cases the data of the molecule can be added to the user_properties file if needed.
+In rare cases where a molecule is entirely made of groups that are not independent, it will return ```None``` and the ```return_missing_groups = True ``` flag won't take effect.
+In such special cases the Hf of the molecule can be added to the molecules file if needed.
 ```
    >> Hf("N#CC#N", return_missing_groups = True)
    None